aimeebooth/og_previewer/README.md

 An example 200 request can be seen with [J. Robert Oppenheimer](https://en.wikipedia.org/wiki/J._Robert_Oppenheimer) on Wikipedia.
 An example of 308 handling can be seen with [ConAir](https://www.imdb.com/title/tt0118880) on IMDB.

-## Issues
+## Stretch Goals

-Some Open Graph-compliant URLs [cause a crash](https://github.com/edgurgel/httpoison/issues/328).
-With more time, I would want to figure out why that's happening and handle that edge case.
+- Handle [edge case](https://github.com/edgurgel/httpoison/issues/328) seen with some Open Graph-compliant URLs
+- Add CSS